evgenyneu/JsonSwiftson/README.md

 1) Add `import JsonSwiftson` to your source code if you used Carthage or CocoaPods setup.

-2) Create an instance of `JsonSwiftson` class and supply the JSON document for parsing.
+2) Create an instance of `JsonSwiftson` class and supply a JSON text for parsing.

 ```Swift
 let mapper = JsonSwiftson(json: "{ \"person\": { \"name\": \"Michael\" }}")